kamens/gae_bingo/README.md

 ### <a name="starting">Starting an experiment</a>
-This line of code will automatically set up an A/B test named "new button design" (if necessary) and return True or False by default.
+This line of code will automatically set up an A/B test named "new button design" (the first time only) and return True or False.
 Use this anywhere you can run Python code, it's highly optimized.

 <pre>from gae_bingo.gae_bingo import ab_test